joibgbg123/Wall-E-verkefni/README.md

 # prufa-eitt
-bara að prófa að gera eitthvað til þess að skoða virkni sem er engin....
+bara að prófa að gera eitthvað til þess að skoða virkni \newline sem er engin....